POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Methodology

-and ${\bf c}_{1}$, ${\bf c}_{2}$ are no longer unique.
-This is not a limitation of the model though, because the sum ${\bf c_1}+{\bf c_2}$ will still be unique, and thus, the wall-shear stress will also be unique.
-The fact that the reconstruction in \eqref{eq:WM} reduces to a linear reconstruction also takes care of the removable singularity of $\tau_w=0$. ($\tau_w=0$ is a singularity because $y^+$ is not defined when $\tau_w=0$, it is removable because it does not create any mathematical singularity to the calculation of the wall-shear stress.) } Finally, when implementing the wall model, we tabulate the LoW mode and the $g$ mode in a look-up table.
-An inquiry about LoW's and $g$'s values at a given $y^+$ is then interpolated from the look-up table.
+Although ${\bf c}_1$ and ${\bf c}_2$ are not uniquely determined, ${ {\bf c}_{1}+{\bf c}_{2}}$ is.
+As a result, the wall-shear stress is uniquely determined.
+We also notice that \eqref{eq:c1c2} is non-singular even when the wall-shear stress is 0.
+Hence, $\tau_w=0$ is a removable singularity ($\tau_w=0$ is a singularity because $y^+$ is not defined when $\tau_w=0$, it is removable because it does not create any mathematical singularity to the calculation of the wall-shear stress).
+In terms of numerical implementation, one could choose to do a minimum norm solution, which would be quite elegant.
+We have chosen to add a simple ``if'' statement that allows the code to treat wall-resolved grids separately.}

+Finally, when implementing the wall model, we tabulate the LoW mode and the $g$ mode in a lookup table.
+An inquiry about LoW's and $g$'s values at a given $y^+$ is then interpolated from the lookup table. {\blue Here, we prefer lookup tables over analytical formulation because ``addressing'' a lookup table is more efficient than computing a closed-form expression.
+In computer science terms, a lookup table is an array that replaces runtime computation with a simpler array indexing operation.
+The tables may be precalculated and stored in static program storage, pre-fetched as part of a program's initialization, or stored in hardware in application-specific platforms.
+The process is called ``direct addressing''.
+Because retrieving a value from memory is often faster than carrying out a more expensive computation or input/output operation, lookup tables can save processing time.}